Steve Benson (cartoonist): Reception

-Controversy
+In 1983, Benson drew a cartoon making light of the heavy rainfall which accompanied Queen Elizabeth II's state visit to the Western United States that year.
+The Queen enjoyed the cartoon, and Benson sent her a copy at the request of Buckingham Palace.

+Described The New York Times as "provocative", Benson's cartoons sometimes incurred harsh responses.
+Barry Goldwater, comparing Benson to his grandfather, once told him "There are – and have been – good Bensons.
+You ain't".

-In the late 1980s he was at first a supporter, then a prominent critic, of Evan Mecham, the first Mormon to be elected governor of Arizona.
+In the late 1980s, he was at first a supporter, then a prominent critic, of Evan Mecham, the first Mormon to be elected governor of Arizona.
 Benson's criticism stirred controversy among Arizona's Mormon population, leading some LDS Church members to seek the intervention of Benson's grandfather in the matter.
 In the midst of the scandal, Governor Mecham telephoned Benson and told him to stop drawing critical cartoons about him, or his eternal soul would be in jeopardy.
 Benson was later relieved of his position on a stake high council.

-In 1993 Benson faced further controversy within the LDS Church, when he stated that his grandfather, then nearing his 94th birthday, was suffering from senility that was being concealed by church leadership.
+In 1993, Benson faced further controversy within the LDS Church, when he stated that his grandfather, then nearing his 94th birthday, was suffering from senility that was being concealed by church leadership.
 Later that year, Benson publicly left the church.
-He has since become a critic of religious belief, appearing at Freedom From Religion Foundation's annual conventions and stating in its paper Freethought Today, "If, as the true believers claim, the word 'gospel' means good news, then the good news for me is that there is no gospel, other than what I can define for myself, by observation and conscience.
+He later became a critic of religious belief, appearing at Freedom From Religion Foundation's annual conventions and stating in its paper Freethought Today, "If, as the true believers claim, the word 'gospel' means good news, then the good news for me is that there is no gospel, other than what I can define for myself, by observation and conscience.
 As a freethinking human being, I have come not to favor or fear religion, but to face and fight it as an impediment to civilized advancement."

-In 1997, a Benson cartoon used the image of a firefighter carrying a dead child to comment on the death sentence that had just been imposed on Oklahoma City bombing defendant Timothy McVeigh.
-Benson forcefully defended his work against some readers' contentions that the cartoon was insensitive.
+In 1997, Benson used a famed image of a firefighter carrying a dead child from the wreckage of the Oklahoma City bombing as the basis for a cartoon criticizing what, in his words, was "the ultimate irony" of sentencing defendant Timothy McVeigh to death.
+Benson was accused of insensitivity towards the original image, which he said "completely missed the intent" of his work.

-In 1999, Benson released a political cartoon titled “Texas Bonfire Traditions”.
-In the cartoon, he compared the 1999 Texas A&M Bonfire Collapse to the Waco siege of 1993 and the murder of James Byrd Jr. in 1998.
+In 1999, Benson released a political cartoon titled "Texas Bonfire Traditions."
+In the cartoon, he compared the 1999 Aggie Bonfire collapse to the Waco siege of 1993 and the murder of James Byrd Jr. in 1998.
 This prompted negative reactions and criticism from Texas A&M, and forced The Arizona Republic to remove the cartoon.